HEWB 121. Foundations of Life Science. 4.5 Units.

 HEWB 349.
 Dentofacial Morphology.
 1 Unit.

-This course provides the dental student with an introduction to the assessment of dynamic faces and the relatively static dentition, The course details the etiologies and characteristics of various malocclusions including developmental disharmonies observed during the growth and development of a child.
-Primary emphasis is laid on empowering the student in the diagnoses of malocclusions employing study casts, intra and extra-oral photographs and, cephalograms.
+This course provides the dental student with an introduction to the assessment of dynamic faces and the relatively static dentition.
+The course details the etiologies and characteristics of various malocclusions including developmental disharmonies observed during the growth and development of a child.
+Primary emphasis is laid on empowering the student in the diagnoses of malocclusions employing study casts, intra and extra-oral photographs and, CBCTs or cephalograms and panoramic radiographs.